bibliocoll/ezmenu/README.md

 Note that the demo page will likely fail once you have edited and saved the file, as it will then no longer look for the JSON files in the demo folder, but on your EZProxy webserver (and be denied access unless you are currently logged in there), so you may want to switch back to http and localhost for local testing.

-Also note that you will have to do this switch each time you want create a deployment-ready build.
+Also note that you will have to do this switch each time you mean to create a deployment-ready build.
 If you come up with a clean and simple way to separate the production setup from the local testing setup, please submit a pull request.

 ### Frontend Deployment